xybu/cs590-map/UC-MKL/case_study_no_moving_avg/case_study_1221_realpm_tryfix/README.md

 ```

 The program thinks that PM #2 and #3 can well address the topology because the sum of their capacity at 10% CPU share for packet processing exceeds sum of vhost weights but they can't.
 And it's a situation where the program cannot make progress.

+TODO: Start from the worst case and work towards better solution?